nasa/fprime/docs/UsersGuide/dev/code-style.md

 1. Many C++11 features use templates under the hood.
 Prefer `Fw` and `Os` implementations for these features.
 2. Use of `std::atomic` is known to not work in some cases.
 Use is avoided.

-### Clang Format
+### ClangFormat

-F´ uses clang format based on Chromium.
-Currently, clang-format does not properly handle `PRIVATE`, `PROTECTED`, and `STATIC` access modifiers used to enable white-box unit testing.
-Several solutions are being considered to fix this and, once complete, the full code base will be formatted.
-New submissions should attempt to format appropriately and edit around these modifiers as necessary.
+F´ uses [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) based on Chromium.
 A `.clang-format` file is supplied at the root of the repository.
+The [fprime-tools](https://github.com/fprime-community/fprime-tools) command line utility (>v3.1.1) provides a command wrapping around clang-format.
+This utility is the preferred way to do formatting because it handles the `PRIVATE`, `PROTECTED`, and `STATIC` access modifiers used to enable white-box unit testing in F'.
+See ` fprime-util format --help` for instructions.
+New submissions should attempt to format appropriately.

 ### Rules of Thumb